 However, we said that Georgia follows a modified comparative negligence rule.
 What does the “modified” stand for?
 The modified comparative negligence rule means that if a driver is found 50 percent or more at fault for causing an accident, they are not entitled to recover any type of compensation.
 The modified comparative negligence rule means that establishing fault for a multi-vehicle accident is imperative to make sure you are properly and fairly compensated for your injuries after an accident.

-Working with an attorney early-on is the best way to ensure that you will be able to seek maximum compensation for your injuries.
+Working with an attorney from the start is the best way to ensure that you will be able to seek maximum compensation for your injuries.
 An attorney knowledgeable in dealing with multi-vehicle accidents will be able to immediately begin the evidence-gathering process, which can help establish fault.
-An attorney will be able to go after police reports, documents, video evidence, witness statements, and also be able to recover any type of in-cab or video recordings of the accident before they are lost or destroyed.
+An attorney will be able to go after police reports, documents, video evidence, and witness statements, and also be able to recover any type of in-cab or video recordings of the accident before they are lost or destroyed.

 A skilled attorney will also have the resources to be able to bring in an accident reconstruction expert to help with your case.
 An established and experienced attorney is the best way to ensure that you have the help you need to build a solid case and recover the compensation you deserve.

-Statute of Limitations for Multi-Vehicle Accidents
+Statute of Limitations for Multi-Vehicle Car Accidents

 After a serious multi-vehicle car accident, the state of Georgia gives individuals two years from the date of the accident to file a lawsuit.
 This statute of limitations means that after the two-year time period has elapsed, there is no further legal recourse a person can take to recover compensation.
 A lawsuit filed after the two-year time period will be dismissed by the courts.